losol/eventuras/docs/Specification/Orders.md

 ## Changes to invoiced orders

-Changes to invoiced orders are handled by issuing a new order that includes the items to be added and refunds the items to be removed.
+Changes to orders are handled by editing a draft order, or issuing a new order that includes only the minimal orderlines needed so that the participant are registered for the intended products.

+For each registration it should not be more than one order that is in draft/verified state.

 Combinations of the following cases can make any change to an invoiced order possible.